 It takes about 30 minutes for things to start to kick in and the process will last around 3 hours.

 Finding a home distillation kit isn't that hard.
 Just be sure to keep these tips in mind when learning how to distill essential oils:

 - Glass, vertical design is best. is best.
 The biomass flask stays dry, none of the “boiling water” is wastefully condensed and trapped in the biomass flask

 - Try to get an “open-to-atmosphere” design because the steam pressure can never build up in the system, making the system much safer to operate and insuring that the distillation process will take place at exactly 100 degrees C (at sea level).

 - Using separate flasks for boiling and biomass is best because it helps prevent overheating or possibly burning your plant matter.

 - Use a receiver, not a “catch vessel” because, when the distillation is complete, the contents of the “catch vessel” must then be transferred to a separatory funnel in order to separate the water and oil layers.
 This is time and labor intensive.
 Alternatively, a receiver design captures both “lighter-than-water”, and “heavier-than-water” oils and continuously and automatically drains off any water (“Hydrosol”) that's being condensed.
 Super easy!

 Definitely not for everyone, learning how to distill essential oils is an empowering experience.
-It take your self-sufficiency and DIY experience to another level.
-I whole-heartedly encourage you to try it and out and keep us posted.
+It takes your self-sufficiency and DIY experience to another level.
+I wholeheartedly encourage you to try it and out and keep us posted.
 Leave a comment below and share your own home distilling tips!